taylorsmith1/Union-wipExperiments/README.md

 # wipExperimentMaze
-Repository for this Walking In Place Experiment.
+Repository for the Walking In Place Experiment.
 Subject will traverse through equal length paths and their corresponding gates